Healthy Homes Assessment Flaxmere

 Flaxmere Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Flaxmere and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Flaxmere and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove conformance with each Healthy Homes Standard that apply or will apply during the tenure of your rental home.
+• Landlords and property managers must keep records to demonstrate the conformance to the Healthy Homes Standards that apply or will be in force to an apartment rental.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024